 Fly a fighter jet (yes really)

-Have lunch in the Grand Canyon
+Have a picnic in the Grand Canyon